 Two fifths of last year’s Tech Track 100 companies are still growing quickly enough to make a return to the table in 2015.
 For others, their absence is actually a measure of their success.
 Take Hide My Ass!, the online security provider which 26 year-old founder Jack Cator sold to Dutch company AVG Technologies in May in a deal worth up to $60m.
 Another is smart home monitoring provider AlertMe, which was bought by British Gas for £44m in February, part of a new wave of 'Internet of things' businesses.

 Other past stars of Tech Track 100 over the past 15 years have started a new life on the stock market.
 Among recent examples, Just Eat was valued at £1.5bn, and Zoopla at £919m when they floated in 2014.
 Just Eat is now worth £2.4bn and Zoopla nearly £1bn.

 We’re looking forward to revealing the latest crop of tech growth stars on the 6th of September.

 Fast Track has been identifying the most successful private companies in Britain and ranking them in its league tables published with The Sunday Times since 1997.
-To find out more about the Sunday Times Hiscox Tech Track 100, visit the Fast Track website.
+To find out more about the Sunday Times Hiscox Tech Track 100, visit the Fast Track website (external link).